pupsyz/pupsyz/README.md

 - 👋 Hi, I’m @pupsyz
-- 👀 I’m interested in sports and tech
+- 👀 I’m interested in design, tech and sports